MISSION 5: THE DIAMOND PLANET

 Dan: Then let’s hear it.
 What’s your proposal?

 ThatX: Enough of the slow talk.
 Let’s go straight for matter–antimatter annihilation.
+We can design containment fields that recycle the antimatter exhaust, boosting energy output by at least 30 percent.

 Dan (smirking): Absolutely correct!
 That’s exactly what I wanted to hear.
 And on top of that, we can explore zero-point energy extraction too.
+Think of it as tapping the very fabric of space itself.
+The possibilities are endless.

 into the galaxy